 Food & Drink: $160

 Given that I spent most of October in Canada, my expenses are up and down.
 My business expenses are a bit high due to the purchase of some handy equipment, but my accommodation expense is lower because my landlord in Peru allowed me to just pay half the rent given my absence.
-Transportation represents my (business class) flights back to Peru which is pretty reasonable given that the same flight in economy would be double the price.
+Transportation represents my (mystery shopping in business class) flights back to Peru which is pretty reasonable given that the same flight in economy would be double the price.
 But of course, because I was back in Canada, my personal expenses were high; this seems to be unavoidable for me.

 Food & Drink: $170

 Finally – a month in Peru where little more than the basic living expenses were expected of me!
 Even so, I spent almost $170 in medical expenses, which included healing sessions and weekly massages to try and heal a chronic hip injury I’m sick of living with.

 I spent most of December doing another shamanic plant diet (similar to what I did in the jungle in June, except from the comforts of home this time).
 Thus I spent a bit more on food and drink because I paid for my meals to be prepared, since energy levels can be very low during a plant dieta.
 The dieta also accounts for my tours/activities expense.